ahlashkari/SCsVulSegLytix/README.md

 # Copyright (c) 2024

-For citation in your works and also understanding SCsVulSegLyzer completely, you can find below published papers:
+For citation in your works and also understanding SCsVulSegLytix completely, you can find below published papers:

 - “SCsVulSegLytix: Detecting and Extracting Vulnerable Segments from Smart Contracts Using Weakly-Supervised Learning”, Borna Ahmadzadeh, Arousha Haghighian Roudsari, Sepideh HajiHosseinKhani and Arash Habibi Lashkari, Journal of Systems and Software, Volume 231, 2025.